 The epic tale of clashing ideologies and the sibling rivalry between Vi and Jinx quickly became a smash hit, even with audiences that have never played League of Legends.
 The complex social hierarchy of Piltover and Zaun is bound to also play a major part in the upcoming season, especially since that explosive finale caused such an insurmountable breach between the two sisters.
+Viewers are sitting on the edge of their seats waiting to see what happens next.

 With Arcane Season 2 looming ever closer, let’s take a quick look at what are some of the things expect to see the most in the future of Jinx and Vi’s tale, and what we know so far about the show’s development behind the scenes.